michel-kraemer/citeproc-java/download/index.md

 <a href="https://github.com/michel-kraemer/citeproc-java/archive/1.0.0.tar.gz" class="btn btn-default btn-lg download-link-main"><i class="icon-download-alt"></i> Source code</a>
 </div>

+### Installing with Homebrew

+On macOS you can install citeproc-java with the [Homebrew package manager](http://brew.sh).

+    brew tap michel-kraemer/citeproc-java
+    brew install citeproc-java

+### Installing the library for development

-Alternatively, you can download citeproc-java from Maven central:
+You can download the citeproc-java library from Maven central to include it into your own application.

 [http://central.maven.org/maven2/de/undercouch/citeproc-java/1.0.0/](http://central.maven.org/maven2/de/undercouch/citeproc-java/1.0.0/)